ForgeGit/wotlk_log_analysis/README.md

 Similar to [my analysis on mage movement data for naxx25](https://github.com/ForgeGit/naxx_mage_movement), I won't be super detailed in here because it is a project that I have on stand-by.

-In the meantime, check the performance of my 2 raids as I break ethics codes by posting about my raid members without consent.
+In the meantime, check the performance of my two raids as I break ethics codes by posting about my raid members without consent.

 # Table of Contents